Martlgap/livefaceidapp/README.md

 # 🪲 BUGS - KNOWN ISSUES - TODOS:
 - [ ] Running the app on streamlit community cloud introduces a severe lag/delay in the video stream.
 This is also present when working with the app locally on a server.
 There should be a way to reduce the delay, either by setting the buffer size smaller or by using frame dropping.
 - [ ] There is also sometimes a lag when running the app locally on your machine.
 This is due to several reasons and need to be investigated further.
+- [ ] Aspect ratio bug on smartphone